Agnostic Front: The American Dream Died and Get Loud (2012–2020)

+In 2016, Agnostic Front continued touring in support of The American Dream Died including a European tour during the Summer.
 In 2017, Stigma and Miret appeared in a documentary about Agnostic Front, The Godfathers of Hardcore, directed by Ian McFarland.
 That same year the group also toured extensively in celebration of the group's 35th anniversary.
 In early 2018 Agnostic Front teamed up with Dropkick Murphys for a North America co headling tour.

-In 2019, Agnostic Front released their tenth studio album, Get Loud.
-Blabbermouth.net gave the record a 8/10, stating "Get Loud! is as potent and memorable an example of the genre as you will ever hear.
+On August 19, 2019, lead vocalist Miret announced on his Facebook that Agnostic Front had finished recording a new album scheduled for a Fall release.
+Then on November 19, Agnostic Front released their tenth studio album, Get Loud.
+As for the artwork, it seen the return of artist Sean Taggart, who created the cover for their 1986 album Cause for Alarm.
+The cover art sees the return of all the characters from Cause for Alarm with modern freshness.
+Blabbermouth.net gave the record an 8/10, stating "Get Loud! is as potent and memorable an example of the genre as you will ever hear.
 As they approach their 40th birthday, AGNOSTIC FRONT are still very much not to be fucked with."
-That same year, they also announced a massive North American tour in celebration of the 35th anniversary of their debut LP Victim in Pain with support came from fellow NYC band Prong.
-The group also took part in a co-headlining tour with Sick of It All.
+That same year, they also announced a massive North American tour in celebration of the 35th anniversary of their debut LP Victim in Pain with support coming from fellow NYC band Prong.
+To end the year the band headlined a European / UK tour in November, and toured US with Slapshot in December.

 In 2020, they took part in the Final Persistence Tour alongside Gorilla Biscuits and others.
+They also re recorded both "The Eliminator" and "Toxic Shock" from their 1986 album Cause for Alarm, in celebration of the Eliminator (the Devil figure on the cover art) having an action figure made by Super7 as a part of their ReAction line.
+In the Spring of that year the group took part in a co-headlining tour with Sick of It All, which was rescheduled to later in the year.